 Because a boutonnière deformity is only one of several injuries that result from a "jammed finger," you should consult a doctor for an appropriate diagnosis and treatment.

 Your doctor will examine the fingers and hand.
 He or she will ask you to straighten the affected finger and bend the fingertip.
 X-rays may be recommended to detect any broken bones attached to the central slip of tendon.

 Boutonnière deformity must be treated early to help you retain the full range of motion in the finger.

 - Splints: A splint will be applied to the finger at the middle joint to straighten it.
 This keeps the ends of the tendon from separating as it heals.
-It is important to wear the splint for the recommended length of time-usually 6 weeks for a young patient and 3 weeks for an elderly patient.
+It also allows the end joint of the finger to bend.
+It is important to wear the splint continuously for the recommended length of time -- usually 6 weeks for a young patient and 3 weeks for an elderly patient.
 Following this period of immobilization, you may still have to wear the splint at night.